js-konda/BabyNameExploration/README.md

 pip install -r requirements.txt
 </pre>

-3. Download the [dataset](https://github.com/YihengYe/ECE229datatrue/blob/main/baby-names-state.csv) and place unzipped dataset into the client directory
+3. Download the [dataset](https://github.com/YihengYe/ECE229datatrue/blob/main/baby-names-state.csv) and place the dataset into the client directory

 3. For Entering the Homepage Dashboard:
 <pre>